 In addition to the rarer cluster lenses that will be found in the LSST survey, the survey images will produce at around 100 times more galaxy-scale lenses than is currently known.
 Our simulations predict that the final data set will contain approximately 20,000 detectable cases of a background galaxy being multiply-imaged by a foreground system; almost half of these will show active galactic nuclei and quasars (galaxies with supermassive black holes at their centers), as flickering points of light.
 These objects are some of the most distant known, although the precise number depends on viewing conditions.

 High-precision statistical tests of small-scale and non-symmetrical structure in galaxies and groups can be conducted using massive elliptical galaxies known to exist at a time when the universe was roughly half its current age.
-The LSST should be able to find large numbers of these elliptical-galaxy lenses.
+Rubin Observatory should be able to find large numbers of these elliptical-galaxy lenses.

-The prospect of discovering a significant number of complex gravitational lenses in the LSST sample is an exciting one: as an example, the "quintuple quasar" lens system shown here has five lensed images, with the lens model predicting two more.
+The prospect of discovering a significant number of complex gravitational lenses is an exciting one: as an example, the "quintuple quasar" lens system shown here has five lensed images, with the lens model predicting two more.
 Such multiple image systems will provide much information on lens galaxy structure, while the very high magnifications attainable will provide us with a very powerful "cosmic telescope."
-The LSST optical data on sources observed in this way will provide very important complementary information to that available in similar scale surveys across the rest of the electromagnetic spectrum, such as the Square Kilometer Array in radio waves.
+The Rubin Observatory optical data on sources observed in this way will provide very important complementary information to that available in similar scale surveys across the rest of the electromagnetic spectrum, such as the Square Kilometer Array in radio waves.

 Financial support for LSST comes from the National Science Foundation (NSF) through Cooperative Agreement No. 1258333, the Department of Energy (DOE) Office of Science under Contract No. DE-AC02-76SF00515, and private funding raised by the LSST Corporation.
 The NSF-funded LSST Project Office for construction was established as an operating center under management of the Association of Universities for Research in Astronomy (AURA).
 The DOE-funded effort to build the LSST camera is managed by the SLAC National Accelerator Laboratory (SLAC).